 Asleep DBS Surgery

-Recent advancements in intraoperative imaging and computer-guided neurosurgery have made it possible to perform DBS surgery under general anesthesia.
+Advancements in imaging and computer-guided neurosurgery have made it possible to perform DBS surgery under general anesthesia.
 Previously, patients had to remain awake, but sedated during DBS surgery.
 Asleep DBS surgery offers multiple benefits over traditional awake DBS surgery, including:

 - Greater patient comfort